Nested particle filters for online parameter estimation in discrete-time state-space Markov models: Summary of results

 \subsection{Convergence of the approximation errors in $L_p$}

 We pursue a characterisation of the $L_p$ norms of the approximation errors for $\mu_t^{N,M}$, $\phi_{t,\theta_t^{(i)}}^M$ ($i=1, ..., N$) and $\pi_t^{N,M}$ which can be stated in a form similar to Lemma \ref{lmUnifConvPF}.
-Towards this aim, we prove in Section \ref{sConvergence} that, under mild assumptions on the state-space model and the jittering kernel $\kappa_N^\theta$, the $L_p$ norms of the errors asymptotically decrease toward 0, and provide explicit convergence rates.
-To be specific, given a fixed sequence of observations $y_{1:T}$, with $T<\infty$, and arbitrary test functions $h\in B(D_\theta)$ and $f\in B(D_\theta \times \Real^{d_x})$, we have obtained the following results:
+Towards this aim, we prove in Section \ref{sConvergence} that, under regularity assumptions on the state-space model and the jittering kernel $\kappa_N^\theta$, the $L_p$ norms of the errors asymptotically decrease toward 0, and provide explicit convergence rates.
+To be specific, our analysis relies on the following basic assumptions (to be stated in a precise manner in Section \ref{sConvergence}): \begin{itemize} \item The optimal filters $\phi_{t,\theta}$ are continuous w.r.t. the parameter $\theta$. \item The jittering steps are ``small enough'' and, in particular, the variance of the jittering kernel is a decreasing function of the number of particles $N$. \item The parameter $\theta$ is restricted to take values on a compact set $D_\theta$, and the conditional pdf of the observations, $g_{t,\theta}^{y_t}(x_t)$ is positive and uniformly bounded over $D_\theta$. \end{itemize} The continuity of the optimal filters and the constraint on the variance of the jittering kernel are at the core of Algorithm \ref{alRA}.
+If these conditions are not satisfied, it cannot be expected to converge, as the errors due to the jittering steps may grow without bound.
+Under the assumptions above, we have proved the results below, that hold true for an arbitrary-but-fixed sequence of observations $y_{1:T}$, with $T<\infty$, and arbitrary test functions $h\in B(D_\theta)$ and $f\in B(D_\theta \times \Real^{d_x})$.

 \begin{Result} (Theorem \ref{thConvergenceLp}, Section \ref{sConvergence}).
 There exist constants $c_t, \bar c_t < \infty$, independent of $N$ and $M$, such that

 for any $p\ge 1$ and every $t = 0, \ldots, T$. \end{Result}